Filing a Complaint

 Simmons Title IX Team

-Any person (whether a member of the Simmons community or not) can submit a report of gender-based misconduct to the Title IX Coordinator through Maxient, an online reporting tool.
-Please click here to submit an Incident Report.
+Any person (whether a member of the Simmons community or not) may submit a report of sexual harassment to the Title IX Coordinator through Maxient, an online reporting tool.
+Submit an Incident Report.

-Any member of the Simmons community can file a complaint of gender-based misconduct on Ethicspoint, a third party web-based reporting tool.
+Any member of the Simmons community can file a complaint of sexual harassment on Ethicspoint, a third party web-based reporting tool.
 Ethicspoint offers individuals the option to make an anonymous report of a violation of this Policy.